 Coaching StaffCoquese Washington: Coquese Washington was introduced as the fifth head coach of the Penn State women's basketball program on April 23, 2007.
 Washington is the first female African-American head coach in Penn State history.

-Itoro Coleman: Itoro Coleman returns to the Penn State staff for her second stint after spending three years as the head coach at her alma mater, Clemson.
-Coleman previous served as an assistant coach on Coquese Washington's staff from 2007-10 before returning to her her alma mater.
+Itoro Coleman: Coleman returns for a second stint with the Lady Lions after spending three years away as the head coach at her alma mater, Clemson.
+She previously served as an assistant coach at Penn State from 2008-10.